maticnetwork/whitepaper/README.md

 Through this mechanism, The Matic Network achieves a high transaction speed, a high degree of decentralization and finality on Mainchain.
 In its first version which has Ethereum as the base chain, the Ethereum root contract enforces solvency and finality through header blocks (checkpoints) very efficiently.

-## Delegate Selection
+## Block Producer Selection

-Delegates are chosen by Stakers in the checkpointing layer through voting on the mainchain.
-A Delegate is selected for a pre-determined interval of time until slashed/removed by the network consensus mechanism or if it is unable to participate in the block production due to any external issue.
+Block Producers are chosen by Stakers in the checkpointing layer through voting on the mainchain.
+A Block Producer is selected for a pre-determined interval of time until slashed/removed by the network consensus mechanism or if it is unable to participate in the block production due to any external issue.

 ### Seeding of the network
 ```
-1. Matic Network will ask for applications from the public to run the Delegate nodes
+1. Matic Network will ask for applications from the public to run the Block Producer nodes
 2. It will also run 3 Block Producer nodes itself during the seed stage of the network
 3. At the epoch, the public stakers will select a total of 5-7 block producer nodes
 4. These nodes will be kickstarted with a Matic Chain N(number of) genesis configuration
 ```

-### Delegate application process
+### Block Producer application process
 ```
-1. The Delegates have to apply by staking the Delegate Stake requirement amount in Matic Tokens on the mainchain
+1. The Block Producers have to apply by staking the Block Producer Stake requirement amount in Matic Tokens on the mainchain
-2. Delegates need to demonstrate a Proof of Computing Capacity
-3. The Network will maintain a pool of interested Delegates (An incentive system for the Delegate nominees would be devised to keep ample number of Delegates in the pipeline)
+2. The Network will maintain a pool of interested Block Producers (An incentive system for the Block Producer nominees would be devised to keep ample number of Block Producers in the pipeline)

-Criteria on the basis on which Stakers will decide to vote for a particular nominee Delegate are as follows:
+Criteria on the basis on which Stakers will decide to vote for a particular nominee Block Producer are as follows:

 - Uptime history
 - Technical specifications